 Availability: Mac and iOS

 SquidNotes is one of those writing apps that captures your real handwriting.
-It mimics an actual notebook or legal pad.
+It mimics taking notes in an actual notebook or legal pad.
 You can use a compatible stylus or write with your finger.
 You can then resize your notes, add shapes and export to PDF and more.
 It’s also great for commenting on images and suggesting edits.

-PRO: Use your real handwriting (that’s a con for me)
+- Use your real handwriting (that’s a con for me)

-It’s a great tool for annotating and commenting on PDFs, and it combines the functionality of traditional notes with the sketch book approach.
+It’s a great tool for annotating and commenting on PDFs, and it combines the functionality of traditional notes with the sketchbook approach.
 It’s the best one at doing both.

-PRO: Sketches and typed notes in one place!
+- Sketches and typed notes in one place!
 And Microsoft.

 Availability: All devices